dunfermlinewest/dunfermlinewest.github.io/privacy.md

 * To enable us to provide adequate pastoral support to you and your family, the Minister may record information which may be regarded as sensitive.
 This information will be stored in an encrypted (password protected) online area but the password will only be known by the Minister and Trustees.
 This information will NOT be disclosed to anyone else without your consent.

 **4. Online data storage**
-West Baptist Church use <Google Drive> to store any master data as outlined above.
+West Baptist Church use Google Drive to store any master data as outlined above.
 The data is stored in an encrypted format and can only be accessed via passwords controlled by West Baptist's Data Protection Trustee.
-You can view Google Drive's GDPR compliance at: …  Copies of the data may be backed up onto password protected computers accessed by the Ministers and Trustees.
+You can view Google Drive's GDPR compliance at: https://cloud.google.com/security/gdpr/  Copies of the data may be backed up onto password protected computers accessed by the Ministers and Trustees.

 **5. Your rights and your personal data**
 * You have the right to ask to see any information we hold about you (including the pastoral support information) by submitting a 'Subject Access Request' to the Church Secretary.
 * You also have the right to ask for information which you believe to be incorrect to be rectified.
 * You can ask for your details to be removed at any time.

-If you are concerned about the way your information is being handled please speak to our Data Protection Trustee: <???>.
+If you are concerned about the way your information is being handled please speak to our Data Protection Lead: Irene Gratton.
 If you are still unhappy you have the right to complain to the Information Commissioners Office.

 The Information Commissioner's Office
 43 Melville Street